StreamingFlow/d4py_workflows/article_sentiment_analysis/README.md

 1. This workflow is a **statefull** workflow!!
 So only the **fixed workload mappings** and **hybrid** mapping could be used to run this workflow.

-2. If you run the workflow from other directory you just need to indicate it <DIR1>.<DIR2>.<NAME_WORKFLOW> without `py`.
-If you are in the article_sentiment directory, the you need to use <NAME_WOWRKFLOW>.py.
-See examples:
+2. If you run the workflow from a different directory, you only need to specify the path as <DIR1>.<DIR2>.<NAME_WORKFLOW> without the .py extension.
+However, if you are in the article_sentiment_analysis directory, then use <NAME_WORKFLOW>.py.
+Below are examples for clarity:

 Example 1 - within article_sentiment directory: